noahvogt/slidegen/README.md

 These are some issues and possible changes that will be addressed or at least considered by our future development efforts:

-- prevent all crashes:
-    - safe `PROMPT_INPUT` parsing
-- use caching, with checksum checks for changes in the source file and the `PROMPT_INPUT`
-- provide ssync with the song structure, display it to the user and prevent him from entering a prompt that would cause slidegen to terminate unsuccessfully
-- add more documentation, especially explaining the slide generation, but also dependencies and deployment
+- add more documentation, especially explaining the slide generation, but also dependencies and deployment and the `PROMPT_INPUT`
 - add tests
 - use smarter multi slide splitter algorithm: either by pattern recognition like line matching or rhymes of the last word or by incorporating some sort of sub-song-structures in the body.